rociobmartin92/Agenda-Turnos-React-Native/README.md

 # Agenda-Turnos-RN
-Appointment manager mobile App for a nails services store :nail_care: ...
+- Appointment manager mobile App for a nails services store 💅

- This project is in Spanish language
+-  This project is in Spanish language